Martin County School Board votes to support delaying start of school year to Aug. 25 for students

 Students in Martin County have two options for learning this year: in-person classroom instruction or distance learning from home.

-A spokesperson for the Martin County School District said all enrolled students are automatically assigned to in-person classroom instruction.
-Parents who want to enroll their children in distance learning must complete an online commitment form by 11:59 p.m. on Friday, July 24.
+A district representative said all enrolled students are automatically assigned to in-person classroom instruction.
+Parents who want to enroll their children in distance learning must complete an online commitment form by 11:59 p.m.
+Friday.

 At Tuesday's school board meeting, education officials discussed what the distance learning format will look like for students.

-A school district spokesperson said remote learning will be identical to in-person classroom instruction, in that it will follow a normal bell schedule with breaks for lunch and recess.
+A district representative said remote learning will be identical to in-person classroom instruction, in that it will follow a normal bell schedule with breaks for lunch and recess.
 In addition, students taking part in distance learning will be assigned to the same teachers as the in-person students.

 SPECIAL COVERAGE: Back To School